-If you are interested in being a crew member please email us at firstname.lastname@example.org
+Are you interested in being a crew member?
+Please email us at firstname.lastname@example.org

-If you love to watch the balloons inflate, take flight, and to CAREFULLY chase them across the countryside to land wherever the gentle breezes take them; then being part of a chase crew is for you.
-It’s three fun-filled, hard working, action packed days.
+Do you love to watch the balloons inflate, take flight, and to CAREFULLY chase them to watch them land wherever the gentle breezes take them?
+Then being part of a chase crew is for you!
+Come join us for three fun-filled, hard working, action packed days.
 It’s a chance to make new and lasting friendships and lots of memories.
-It’s the beautiful and colorful sights in the sky that delight and awe the very young and the young at heart.
-A dedicated ground crew of two to sixpeople for each balloon is needed to make every flight a success.
+A dedicated ground crew of two to six people for each balloon is needed to make every flight a success.

 Is crewing an easy job?